James D. Conley: Auxiliary Bishop of Denver

-On April 10, 2008, Conley was appointed as an auxiliary bishop of the Archdiocese of Denver and titular bishop of Cissa by Pope Benedict XVI.
-He was consecrated on May 30, 2008, by Archbishop Charles Chaput, with Bishop Michael Jackels and Archbishop Paul S. Coakley of Oklahoma City serving as co-consecrators, at the Cathedral Basilica of the Immaculate Conception.
+On April 10, 2008, Conley was appointed as an auxiliary bishop of Denver and titular bishop of Cissa by Pope Benedict XVI.
+He was consecrated on May 30, 2008, by Archbishop Charles Chaput, with Bishop Michael Jackels and Archbishop Paul S. Coakley serving as co-consecrators, at the Cathedral Basilica of the Immaculate Conception.
 His episcopal motto, "Cor Ad Cor Loquitur (Latin: "Heart Speaks To Heart"), is taken from the motto of Cardinal John Newman.

-Speaking on proposed health care legislation in November 2009, Conley stated that Catholic bishops: "have a few simple but important priorities.
+Speaking on the Affordable Care Act for expanded health insurance coverage that was proposed by the Obama Administration in November 2009, Conley stated that Catholic bishops: "have a few simple but important priorities.
 First, everyone should have access to basic health care, including immigrants...Second, reform should respect the dignity of every person, from conception to natural death...
 Third, real healthcare reform needs to include explicit, ironclad conscience protections for medical professionals and institutions so that they cannot be forced to violate their moral convictions.
-Fourth—and this is so obvious it sometimes goes unstated—any reform must be economically realistic and financially sustainable."In September 2011, when Archbishop Chaput was appointed as archbishop of the Archdiocese of Philadelphia, Conley became apostolic administrator of the Archdiocese of Denver.
-He fulfilled this responsibility until July 2012, when Bishop Samuel Aquila was named Chaput's successor.
+Fourth—and this is so obvious it sometimes goes unstated—any reform must be economically realistic and financially sustainable."In September 2011, when the Vatican appointed Chaput as archbishop of the Archdiocese of Philadelphia, Conley was named apostolic administrator of the Archdiocese of Denver.
+He fulfilled this responsibility until July 2012, when the Vatican named Bishop Samuel Aquila as the new archbishop of Denver.

 Bishop of Lincoln

-On September 14, 2012, Pope Benedict XVI appointed Conley as bishop of the Diocese of Lincoln, succeeding Bishop Fabian Bruskewitz.
+On September 14, 2012, Pope Benedict XVI appointed Conley as bishop of Lincoln, succeeding Bishop Fabian Bruskewitz.
 Conley was installed on November 20, 2012, at the Cathedral of the Risen Christ in Lincoln.